-The dental team includes fivedentists including one foundation dentist, two dental hygiene therapists, ten dental nurses including two apprentice dental nurses, one receptionist and the practice manager.
-The practice has five treatment rooms, all of which are located on the ground floor.
+The dental team includes four dentists, two dental hygiene therapists, one dental hygienist, six dental nurses including one trainee, the dental nurses also work on reception, two receptionists, and a practice manager.
+The practice has four treatment rooms, none of which are located on the ground floor.

-The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Broadwalk Dental Practice is the senior partner.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-During the inspection we spoke with dentists, dental nurses, and the practice manager.
+During the inspection we spoke with dentists, dental nurses and receptionists.
 We looked at practice policies and procedures and other records about how the service is managed.